greenstreetsinitiative/checkin2015/README.md

 ## Setup the virtual environment

-1. Become a normal user: `su <username>` (replace `<username>` with your normal development user) If you don't have a normal user in your VM yet, make one: `adduser guest`
+1. Become a normal user: `su <username>` (replace `<username>` with your normal development user)
+   * If you don't have a normal user in your VM yet, make one first: `adduser guest`
 1. `git clone <URL of this repository>`
 1. `cd <this repository>`
 1. `source /etc/bash_completion`